 Parameters of a GMM are,

-Here , , and and .
+Here , , and and (convex combination of Gaussian Distributions).
 Since our goal is to estimate via ELBO optimization, we can use the Expectation Maximization Algorithm (EM Algorithm) which updates both alternatively.

 It can be shown that EM ensures that .
 This doesn’t ensure that the likelihood function will keep on increasing, but it ensures that it won’t decrease as the parameters get updated.